MicrosoftDocs/customer-insights/ci-docs/audience-insights/relationships.md

 ## Set up account hierarchies

 Environments that are configured to use business accounts as primary target audience can configure account hierarchies for related business accounts.
 For example, a company that has separate business units.
-Your organization has business relationships with some of these business units.
-You can configure a parent/chile relationship between the company and the business unit to see account hierarchies in context.

 Organizations create account hierarchies to better manage accounts and their relationships with each other.
 The audience insights capability supports parent-child account hierarchies that already exist in ingested customer data.
 For example, accounts from Dynamics 365 Sales.
-These hierarchies can be configured in on the Relationships page in audience insights, under the account hierarchy tab.
+These hierarchies can be configured on the **Relationships** page in audience insights, under the account hierarchy tab.

 1. Go to **Data** > **Relationships**.
 1. Select the **Account hierarchy** tab.